bvbohnen/x4-projects/API Functions.md

   Create a fresh standalone menu.
 Note: these menus are not attached to the normal options menu.
 To be followed by Add_Row and similar cue calls to fill in the menu.

+  Each menu created will internally be given a frame to hold a table in which widgets will be placed.
+The frame and table properties are also set with this cue.

+  Note: table and frame properties are pending development.

   Param: Table with the following items:
     * columns
       - Integer, total number of columns in the menu table.
+      - Max is 13.
     * title
       - Text to display in the table header.
     * width